clintonbf/Clints-doc-project/docs/task3-copy-class.md

 ---
 Towards the end of each year we create the next year's schedule of beginner classes.

-Because each month has 5 beginner classes starting up, each involving several steps, manually creating class represents an enormous amount of work.
+Creating each class individually represents an enormous amount of work.
+Each month has five beginner classes, each with eight options.
+With the exception of start and end dates, these options are the same for every month.

 MindBody has a reasonable solution: block copying classes.
 This feature will copy a specified-set of classes.
 All the specifics of the class will be copied, dramatically reducing the effort and tedium.
 Block copying is (currently) limited to the web-based version of MindBody.